SchweizerischeBundesbahnen/api-principles/security.md

 ---

-## `Must` API consumers are well-known
+## `MUST` API consumers are well-known

 Consumers of APIs must identify themselves.
 Every request must be mappable to one consumer.
-Identifiers can be mapped to a contact channel (like eMail or chat) for operational issues.
+Identifiers can be mapped to a contact channel (like e-mail or chat) for operational issues.

 #### Rational
 {: .no_toc }
 Consumer based API Security enables:
-- New Business Models based on API usage and plans
+- New business models based on API usage and plans
 - Better transparency in enterprise architecture
 - Better operational stability through better transparency

 ---

-## `Should` APIs are protected by throttling mechanisms
+## `SHOULD` APIs are protected by throttling mechanisms

 API consumers should be throtteled, based on their individual request rates.
 Means the number of request done by one consumer should be individually tracked and throtteled on extensive use.
 This may be important for the stability on the API and reduces side effects between API consumers.